Nastase banned from Fed Cup and Davis Cup until 2019

-Ilie Nastase has been banned from the Fed Cup and Davis Cup until 2019 because of his foul-mouthed comments and bad behaviour as Romania’s captain during a Fed Cup match against Britain.
+Ilie Nastase has been banned from the Fed Cup and Davis Cup until 2019 because of his foul-mouthed comments and bad behaviour as Romania’s captain during a Fed Cup tie in April.

-In addition to the ban, the International Tennis Federation said Friday the 1973 French Open champion will not be able to work in an official capacity for a further two years, until 2021.
+In addition to the ban, the International Tennis Federation said on Friday the 1973 French Open champion will not be able to work in an official capacity for a further two years, until 2021.

 The 71-year-old Nastase was also fined $10,000.
 He has three weeks to appeal the decision.

+Reached by telephone, Nastase declined to comment, saying he wanted to consult his lawyer.

-“Mr. Nastase made a comment about Serena Williams’s unborn child that was highly inappropriate and racially insensitive,” the ITF said.
+The ITF said: “Mr. Nastase made a comment about Serena Williams’s unborn child that was highly inappropriate and racially insensitive.”

 Nastase also “made advances of a sexual nature towards Anne Keothavong, the captain of the Great Britain team” and “made abusive and threatening comments to the match officials and to members of the Great Britain team.”